 - Option to self-monitor: If you don’t want to pay monthly fees, you can monitor each system yourself through its respective app.

-- DIY installation: You’ll install all these systems yourself, saving even more money.
+- DIY installation: You’ll install all these systems yourself, saving even more money (although SimpliSafe gives you a professional installation option for $79).

 - Monthly contracting: Ring, Nest, and SimpliSafe don’t make you sign a long-term contract, giving you a flexible, month-to-month option.